Dayne Topkin (CC-BY)

-We welcome our 34 mentors, Anelda Van Der Walt, Anna Krystalli, Beth Duckles, Bruno Soares, Bérénice Batut, Emily Lescak, Emma Karoune, Esther Plomp, Fotis Psomopoulos, Hans-Rudolf Hotz, Harpreet Singh, Iratxe Puebla, Jez Cope, Joyce Kao, Kate Simpson, Laura Ación, Laura Carter, Louise Bezuidenhout, Mallory Freeberg, Malvika Sharan, Meag Doherty, Melissa Burke, Michael Landi, Piv Gopalasingam, Prashanth N. Suravajhala, Renato Alves, Sam Haynes, Sarah Gibson, Sonika Tyagi, Stephen Klusza, Teresa Laguna, Toby Hodges, Yo Yehudi, Yvan Le Bras, based in 16 countries (Argentina, Australia, Brazil, France, Germany, Greece, India, Kenya, Scotland, South Africa, Spain, Switzerland, The Netherlands, UK, USA, United States).
+We welcome our 34 mentors, Anelda Van Der Walt, Anna Krystalli, Beth Duckles, Bruno Soares, Bérénice Batut, Emily Lescak, Emma Karoune, Esther Plomp, Fotis Psomopoulos, Hans-Rudolf Hotz, Harpreet Singh, Iratxe Puebla, Jez Cope, Joyce Kao, Kate Simpson, Laura Ación, Laura Carter, Louise Bezuidenhout, Mallory Freeberg, Malvika Sharan, Meag Doherty, Melissa Burke, Michael Landi, Piraveen Gopalasingam, Prash Suravajhala, Renato Alves, Sam Haynes, Sarah Gibson, Sonika Tyagi, Stephen Klusza, Teresa Laguna, Toby Hodges, Yo Yehudi, Yvan Le Bras, based in 14 countries (Argentina, Australia, Brazil, France, Germany, Greece, India, Kenya, Netherlands, South Africa, Spain, Switzerland, United Kingdom, United States).
 6 of them were participants and 18 mentors in the previous cohort (OLS-2).
 They will be supported by 63 experts.

 We are extremely grateful to them for their support and contributions to OLS and their impactful work in other open communities.
 They are committed to supporting their mentees in this program to help create a more open and fair-research, knowledge-sharing and inclusive culture within life science and beyond.